 An information broker can also be an individual who searches for information for specific clients.
 Information brokers may use various resources such as the Internet, online databases, public libraries, books and telephone calls.

-The FTC divides the data broker industry into three broad categories based upon the type of product that they sell: (1) marketing products, (2) risk mitigation products, and (3) people search products.
-Section IV page 23 of the FTC’s report Data Brokers: A Call for Transparency and Accountability (May 2014).
+The FTC divides the data broker industry into three broad categories based upon the type of product that they sell.
+These categories are; (1) marketing products, (2) risk mitigation products, and (3) people search products.
 Examples of risk mitigation and people search products are:

 How Information/Data Brokers Find Information